Skiing in Spain - The Complete Guide

 Covatilla can be found in the south of the Salamanca province in the westernmost part of the Central Mountains.
 Its altitude and north-facing location guarantee lots of high-quality snow throughout the season.

 Experience the majestic slopes of Covatilla, a place to feel the adrenaline and the wind in your face while enjoying the beauty of the snow-capped peaks.

 It is a fantastic choice to check into the La Covatilla ski resort, which has 31 downhill slopes to choose from.
 For the adventurous, you can try out the different cross country ski trails for an out of this world alpine adventure.

-The La Pinilla ski winter ski resort is situated in the Ayllon mountain range in the municpilaity of Cerezo de Arriba.
-Its location near Madrid, Bugos and Valladolid has made this resort a firm favourite with the visitors from central Spain.
+The La Pinilla ski winter ski resort is situated in the Ayllon mountain range in the municipality of Cerezo de Arriba.
+Its location near Madrid, Bugos and Valladolid has made this resort a firm favourite with visitors from central Spain.

 La Pinilla is recommended for beginners, as it boasts two ski schools with experienced instructors.

-Altough not one of the largest skiing centres it does have some interesting medium to difficult slopes which has made this resort very popular with all levels of skiers.
+Although not one of the largest skiing centres, it does have some interesting medium to difficult slopes which has made this resort very popular with all levels of skiers.

 For the nature lover, this is paradise as the resort nestles within a stunningly beautiful part of northern Spain with picturesque dense pine, oak and beech forests.